 Section 2 of this EOP describes the relative probability and types of hazards that affect Oakland as well as the geographic areas, populations, and critical facilities likely to be affected by particular hazards.
-The information reflects the 2016 Local Hazard Mitigation Plan (LHMP).
-Once the 2021 LHMP is adopted, the information will be updated to reflect the revised risk analysis.
+The information reflects the 2021-2026 Local Hazard Mitigation Plan (LHMP).